 BGP Route Reflector Basics

-Everyone who ever studied BGP knows that BGP has strong precautions and rules for loop prevention.
-In this post I will focus on iBGP and specifcally route reflectors.
+Everyone who ever studied BGP knows that BGP has strong rules to prevent routing and updates loops.
+In this post I will focus on iBGP loop prevention and specifically route reflectors as a result.

-The rule states that any route received from an iBGP neighbor should not be advertised to another iBGP neighbor.
+The rule states: that any route received from an iBGP neighbor must not be advertised to any other iBGP neighbor.

-This loop prevention mechanism induces a requirement that all iBGP routers in the network should be connected in logical full mesh fashion to allow for routing information propagation through the network.
-However, full mesh connectivity had never been a scalable solution specially in large networks.
+This loop prevention mechanism induces a requirement that all iBGP routers in the network should be connected in logical full mesh topology to allow for routing information propagation through out the network.
+However, full mesh connectivity has never been a scalable solution specially in large networks.

-Two mechanisms were built to solve this scalability problem, by eliminating the need for the full mesh and in the same time keep the network loop free.
-The first solution is BGP confederations and the second one is BGP route reflectors.
+Two mechanisms were introduced to solve the scalability problem, by eliminating the need for the full mesh and in the same time keep the network loop free.
+The first solution is BGP confederations and the second one is BGP route reflectors, Which is going to be out topic for this post.

 BGP route reflectors:

 A route reflector is BGP router that is allowed to break the iBGP loop avoidance rule.
-Route reflectors can advertise updates recieved from an iBGP peer to another iBGP peer under specific conditions.
+Route reflectors can advertise updates received from an iBGP peer to another iBGP peer under specific conditions.

 By breaking the rules, route reflectors are used to eliminate the full mesh requirement and allow for building iBGP networks that scale easily and cleanly.